 Imagine a weaving loom in action, with wires crossing over and under each other, forming a tightly knit pattern.
 This interlacing creates a strong and flexible mesh that can withstand tension and pressure.

-Woven wire mesh weave comes in various styles, including plain weave, twill weave, and Dutch weave, each suited for specific purposes.
+The weaves comes in various styles, including plain weave, twill weave, and Dutch weave, each suited for specific purposes.
 It’s like choosing between different types of fabrics for different clothing needs.

 The metal wires are welded to each other at the point of each wire cross-sections with different welding technologies like TIG or spot welding.The result is a sturdy and rigid mesh that’s ideal for applications where stability is crucial.

-How is welded wire mesh welded?
+How is it welded?

 There are two main technologies used to manufacture welded mesh: